MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: : the MI g SO lution

 \textit{Next, we discuss the key design trade-offs and lessons learned in designing the ML-based \sol{} performance predictor. \sol{}'s model should be able to estimate performance, not only the relative ranking, on all MIG slice types (interference-free execution with different resource configurations) with only interference-prone runs in the MPS mode (no performance isolation).} We observed that translating to MIG performance from MPS runs requires us to be able to extract per-job interference-free high-level features from the interference-prone MPS profile.
 The interference-free high-level representation is needed because MIG provides hardware-level isolation between jobs.
 Using this as a motivation, \sol{} 's design employs an autoencoder-based neural network because the center of the autoencoder represents the key abstract features.
 For example, we learned via experiments that collaborative filtering, widely used by previous resource schedulers~\cite{delimitrou2014quasar,narayanan2020heterogeneity} is not suitable because they only produce the relative ranking, and other ML techniques such as linear regression, regression trees, and multi-layer perceptrons were not effective because they were unable to converge to an accurate state with limited input features.

 \textbf{Predictor Design.} We construct a variant of the U-Net~\cite{ronneberger2015u} convolutional autoencoder model.
 It is a lightweight model with fewer encoder/decoder blocks and fewer convolutional filters compared to typical models used in applications~\cite{veillette2020sevir}.
 As shown in Fig.~\ref{fig:desi_2}, the input is passed through two encoder blocks with 32 and 64 convolutional filters into its center with 256 filters, then through two decoder blocks into the translated MIG speedups.
-The convolutional filter size is 2$\times$2 and the strides are (2,2) in horizontal and vertical directions. \textit{Input and output.} The input to the model is a 3$\times$7 matrix collected from MPS, corresponding to 3 MPS levels and 7 jobs running concurrently.
+The convolutional filter size is 2$\times$2 and the strides are (2,2) in horizontal and vertical directions. \textit{Input and output.} \revision{The inputs and outputs of the U-Net model are summarized in Fig.~\ref{fig:desi_inout}.} The input to the model is a 3$\times$7 matrix collected from MPS, corresponding to 3 MPS levels and 7 jobs running concurrently.
 The output from the model is also a 3$\times$7 matrix, each column maps to a job, and the 3 rows represent performance on the \texttt{7g}, \texttt{4g}, and \texttt{3g} MIG slices.
 For both the input and the output, each job (column) represents its execution speed at different MPS levels/MIG slices, normalized by the maximum speed in that column; all elements are within $(0,1]$.

 We set MPS active SM for all jobs at three different percentage levels: 100, 50, and 14.
 The intuition is to vary the amount of SM resources shared by jobs during MPS: at 100, all jobs share access to the full GPU; at 14, all 7 jobs have their own exclusive SM block partitioned by MPS; at 50, it is a middle ground between fully shared GPU SM and exclusive SM for every job.
 We set 7 as the number of columns (jobs) because the A100 GPU allows a maximum of 7 jobs in MIG mode.
 At each knob level, we profile the job execution speed for 10 seconds.
 An example of this speed is the number of mini-batches per second in the training of AI/ML applications.